Speedcore: Flashcore

-Flashcore is a genre that grew out of speedcore and industrial hardcore.
-While being originally related to speedcore, flashcore is defined by its complex avant-garde structures and abstract sounds, making it more similar to electroacoustic music and experimental music rather than any EDM genre.
+Flashcore is a genre that grew out of speedcore, industrial hardcore and IDM.
+While being originally related to speedcore, flashcore is defined by its complex avant-garde structures and abstract sounds, making it more similar to electroacoustic music and experimental music rather than any mainstream EDM genre.
 Most of the genre's works focus on intense, rhythmic, and layered soundscapes.

 Extratone

-Songs with a bpm of 1000 or higher are known as extratone songs.
-At this tempo, the kicks happen so fast that the beat sounds like one constant note with a shifting pitch; extratone often has sudden increases or decreases in tempo to change the pitch of the tone.
-Extratone originates from combining the two German words extrahieren (to extract) and ton (sound).
+Speedcore with a tempo of 1,000 or higher is called extratone.
+In this range of tempo, the separation between kicks are negligible to the human ear and thus the beat sounds like one constant note with a shifting pitch; extratone often has sudden increases or decreases in tempo to change the pitch of the tone.
+The name "extratone" originates from combining the two German words extrahieren (to extract) and tone (sound).